brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 * how the server interface exposes the live observations,
 * how historical observations must be published

-Every observation _must_ be defined using [instantaneous graphs (iGraphs) and stream graphs (sGraphs)](cite:cites barbieri2010proposal).
-The iGraph contains the observated content, in this case the signal phase and timing of signal group(s).
-The sGraph describes metadata about the observation: when the observation is generated. [](#example-observation) shows as example the signal phase and timing observed at 2018-10-31T14:58:23.205Z for signal group *https://opentrafficlights.org/id/signalgroup/K648/6*.
+A data publisher _must_ publish observations with [instantaneous graphs (iGraphs)](cite:cites barbieri2010proposal) which represent a part of the traffic lights stream.
+This iGraph is a named graph that annotates one or more observations with a time stamp.
+A publisher _must_ use _prov:generatedAtTime_ to indicate the iGraph's timestamp.
+[](#example-observation) shows an iGraph *https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z* that contains the signal phase and timing of signal group *https://opentrafficlights.org/id/signalgroup/K648/6*.
+The iGraph _should_ be extended with the [Sensor, Observation, Sample, and Actuator](cite:cites janowicz2018sosa) (SOSA) ontology to semantically describe  an observation with its result, observed property etc.

 <figure id="example-observation" class="listing">
 ````/code/example-observation.txt````
 <figcaption markdown="block">
-Observation that signal group 6 has a certain state at 2018-10-31T14:58:23.205Z.
+Example of an iGraph _https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z_ which time annotates the state of a signal group.
+This state _\_:b0_ links to a phase (_https://w3id.org/opentrafficlights/thesauri/signalphase/0_) and is constrained with a time interval when it will end.
 </figcaption>
 </figure>